Is equity release regulated?

 • Equity release may involve a lifetime mortgage, which is a loan secured against your home

-• With a lifetime mortgage, there are typically no monthly repayments, as the loan plus roll-up interest, is repaid when the plan ends.
-This is usually when you, or the last remaining applicant, either passes away or moves into long-term care
+• With a lifetime mortgage, there are typically no monthly repayments, as the loan plus compound interest, is typically repaid through the sale of the property when the last remaining applicant passes away or moves into long-term care